vuejs/vue2-ssr-docs/en/basic.md

 npm install vue vue-server-renderer --save
 ```

-We will be using NPM throughout the guide, but feel free to use [Yarn](https://yarnpkg.com/en/) instead.
+We will be using npm throughout the guide, but feel free to use [Yarn](https://yarnpkg.com/en/) instead.

 #### Notes